yochaigal/cairn/wip/2e/variable-difficulty.md

 **Freya**: _"Their leader, and I'll be using the Twins._"

 **Warden**: _"Alright.
 Freya leaps down to the smokey earth, making a beeline for the leader.
-She draws her twin daggers, but as she is still attacking a detachment she must still roll only a d4 each dagger."_
+She draws her twin daggers, but as she is still attacking a detachment, she must still roll only a d4 each dagger."_

 > Freya makes two d4 rolls, a 4 and a 1.
 She keeps the higher, and the leader's helmet again absorbs 1 point of damage.
-The remaining three damage is enough to trigger a Critical Damage save on the behalf of the detachment.
+The remaining 3 damage is enough to trigger a Critical Damage save on the behalf of the detachment.
 The result is a 15 (a fail), and with the defeat of their leader, the detachment is both broken and routed.

 **Warden**: _"Freya slashes at the leader, but her dagger misses as he takes a lucky step back.
-He is less fortunate on her second attack however, as she stabs him in the chest.
+He is less fortunate on her second attack, however, as she stabs him in the chest.
 He slumps over, and those closest to him shout in surprise; some even begin backing away.
-It is at this moment that you hear a scream, and then from the outpost see Wolfram leap onto the ground and begin running in circles, followed by Lucius holding both of his friend's arms.
+It is at this moment that you hear a scream, and then see Wolfram leap onto the ground from the outpost and begin running in circles, followed by Lucius, holding both of his friend's arms.
 The others then pick up their leader and hightail it back to the edge of the hill amid screams of 'Sorcery!' and 'We weren't trained for this!'"_

 **Wolfram**: _"I knew that would work!"_